samuelgjekic/svea-downloads-wp-plugin/README.md

 ## Installation

-1. Download the plugin files.
+1. Download the Github Repo.
-2. Upload to `/wp-content/plugins/`.
+2. Upload the plugin folder to `/wp-content/plugins/`.
 3. Activate via the WordPress 'Plugins' menu.

 ## Setup